Vortex

 As before, the variable section remains editable, while the fixed part is minimal and specifies only the color.
 The image generation is primarily guided by the –sref parameter 723685491, ensuring the output aligns with the desired style.

-The editing process follows a similar approach as before, but with a stronger emphasis on removing unwanted elements.
 This particular image was intentionally created to incorporate logotypes, showcasing a creative application of Midjourney’s capabilities.
 Since the tool does not handle text or logos effectively, those elements are added during the editing phase.
 In context, the final composition enhances the brand’s identity and elevates its visual appeal.

 Infographic Style